hyperverge/kyc-india-rest-api/README.md

   - /readPassport : used for Indian passports alone, would have a higher accuracy than readKYC on Indian Passports
   - /readAadhaar : used for aadhaar cards alone, would have a higher accuracy than readKYC on Aadhaar cards

+*Please note*: At this time, voterID OCR can be done only with '/readKYC'

 * **Method:**

     `POST`